 "The partaking of the sacrament is a renewal, a refreshing of our recollection of what it meant to be baptized as a member of the Church.
-We had the law of sacrifice before the coming of the Savior, and we have the sacrament administered since the Savior's death, repeatedly refreshing our minds of the covenant of the gospel of Jesus Christ
+We had the law of sacrifice before the coming of the Savior, and we have the sacrament administered since the Savior's death, repeatedly refreshing our minds of death, repeatedly refreshing our minds of the covenant of the gospel of Jesus Christ which all of us have entered into."
+(6)

 The Greek pronoun translated as "you" is plural, indicating that the Savior gave this warning to all His disciples.
 Peter